famousj/AudioFlashCards/about.md

 Done.
 Actually, this was a bit easier than I'd anticipated, which is good, since I think the audio will be harder than I'm expecting.

+As I'm digging into the speech recognition, you have to grant permission to listen in.
+(Sensible enough from a privacy standpoint)  Which means that if the user rejects the request for speech recognition, I need to do something.
+Either disable the app until the user fixes it or have some kind of manual answer checking.

+Also, speech recognition exists in the realm of engineering, not math.
+The phone listens to the user and basically makes a guess about what is being said.
+You don't get anything definitive, you just have to decide "yeah, somebody said the right answer".

+Apple recognizes this.
+You can get a transcription, or you can get a "hypothesis", which will give you a level of confidence.

+For a first pass, I will give a try for the regular transcription, and display the recognition results to the screen.
+This might work with a bit of tinkering (e.g. if Apple thinks someone said "mine", it's probably 9.)

+As a policy, I don't write tests for View code.
+As part of this, I try to make sure there's almost zero actual logic in the View.
+There doesn't seem to be a good way to do unit tests for the speech recognition.
+On the other hand, like th e View code, it's either going to work or it isn't.

+So while the speech recognition code is untested, I'll endeavor to keep it isolated and as simple as possible.
+There's an unfortunate amount of copy-paste from Apple's code but on the positive side, that code has been well-vetted.